Abdalgader-DS/Sales_analysisUsing_SQL/README.md

  readme.md:- 'this file"
    documentation of the project

-__ the analysis questions implemented __
+#   the analysis questions implemented __
  1\ sales analysis

      -what are best salling products

      -what are the most profitable monthes

      -what are the most profitable day by week

      -who are the top customers by revenue

      -what is total revenue

   2\ customer segmentation

      -how much did each customer spend

      -classifing customers into high-- medium -- low value groups

-How to use
+# How to use
- import the SQL script into your SQL server run the database ' e_commerce " in your server run the analysis queries
+ import the SQL script into your SQL server

+ run the database ' e_commerce " in your server

+ run the analysis queries

 Technologies used
 -SQL server 'ssms'
--GitHub